 Chair: William Bowerman

-Associate Professors: A. Baldwin, G. Felton, P. Kangas, B. Momen, B. Needelman, D. Tilley
+Associate Professors: G. Felton, P. Kangas, P. Leisnham, B. Momen, B. Needelman, D. Tilley

 The Environmental Science and Technology major prepares students for graduate study and careers focusing on understanding the natural and built environments and resolving environmental problems and concerns for the benefit of humans and ecosystems.
 Specifically, the program encompasses impacts of human society on the natural environment, the effects of environmental conditions on humans and ecosystems, science-based management of ecosystems, watershed and soil-related processes related to environmental quality, and designing solutions to sustainably improve environmental quality of air, water, soil, and biological communities.
 The ENST major is a science- and math-based curriculum leading to a B.S. degree in Environmental Science and Technology with concentrations in Ecological Technology Design, Environmental Health, Soil and Watershed Science, or Natural Resources Management.
 These concentrations share a foundation in science and mathematics and offer specialization through restricted and free electives.
 The group of courses required for the concentrations are designed to provide students with a fundamental understanding of environmental systems and issues and the multidisciplinary quantitative design and analytical tools necessary to solve complex environmental problems.
 Requirements for the four concentrations are listed separately under the main ENST entry.
 Additionally, a minor in Soil Science is also available in the Department of Environmental Science and Technology.
 These requirements are listed below.

 For future updates and exciting changes, please visit our website at www.enst.umd.edu .

 Requirements for the Minor

 Select 13 credits from the ten courses listed below.
 At least two courses must be from Group A.

 Group B - Applications